jigneshdarji91/syslogbot/deploy.md

 	```
 - Create key-pair in AWS account<br>
 	Create a Key-Pair with name 'syslogbot' for provisioning ec2 instances.<br>
-	Download the .pem file and store it in /Bot/ansible folder<br>
+	Download the .pem file and store it in /Bot/ansible directory<br>

 <b>Deployment Scripts</b><br>